Lilly Supply home

 Review these questions with your healthcare provider:

-❑Are you pregnant, plan to become pregnant, breastfeeding, or plan to breastfeed?
+❑ Are you pregnant, plan to become pregnant, breastfeeding, or plan to breastfeed?
 Zepbound may harm your unborn baby.
 Tell your healthcare provider if you become pregnant while using Zepbound.
-It is not known if Zepbound passes into your breast milk.
+Zepbound may pass into your breast milk.
 You should talk with your healthcare provider about the best way to feed your baby while using Zepbound.

 How to take

-- Zepbound is injected under the skin (subcutaneously) of your stomach (abdomen), thigh, or upper arm.
+• Inject Zepbound under the skin (subcutaneously) of your stomach (abdomen), thigh, or have another person inject in the back of the upper arm.
+Do not inject ZEPBOUND into a muscle (intramuscularly) or vein (intravenously).

 Learn more